shakerscode/classic-frames-client/README.md

 # This is my live project Link [Classic Frames](https://classic-frames.web.app/).

 > This project is about an individual provider who serve some services of his work.
 I choose the photographer niche from my trainer's suggestion.
 Then I gathered some knowledge about an individual providers website design and learnt some basic things that should be included in this kind of websites.
 Than I started design and functionality.
 I wish, I could do this website properly.
-But I don't know why I wouldn't able to complete is properly as i want.
-Though i made it full responsive.
-That the one things I think i did fo far well from my others project.
+But I don't know why I wouldn't able to complete is properly as I want.
+Though I made it full responsive.
+That's the one things I think I did so far well from my other projects.

 # Project Intro:
 This is a photographer website who's profession is photography.
 He likes to capture moment in a frame.
 That's the reason why this website's name is Classic Frames.
 Here, he serve his several services.